Daomephsta/LootTweaker-Docs/docs/tutorials/adding-loot-basic.rst

 | Finally, I add an apple to steve.
 | ``steve.addItemEntry(<minecraft:apple>, 5);``
 | The last parameter is the weight.

+Though a loot table for entity drops is used in these examples, the same process works for any loot table, regardless of what it's used for.

+Vanilla items, pools, tables, etc. are used in the examples; but the same steps work for mod items, pools, tables, etc.

 The Complete Script
 -------------------